tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 variables, functions and loops.

 Data visualisation is an important part of scientific investigation.
-In :doc:`data-visualisation` the statistical scripting language R, a statistical scripting language R is used to look at how one can explore data interactively from the command line and create scripts that make our the generation of figures reproducible.
+In :doc:`data-visualisation` the statistical scripting language R is used to look at how one can explore data interactively from the command line and create scripts that make the generation of figures reproducible.
 After working through this chapter you will have a gained familiarity in working with R and an understanding of how to use R's ggplot2 package to create beautiful and informative figures.

 The best science often involves collaboration.
 In :doc:`collaborating-on-projects` you will learn how to use make use of